Win the War for Talent with a Game-Changing Strategy

 While talent planning may occur with a regular cycle of annual planning, the pandemic knows no dates and this is an important time to revisit your plans and adjust as needed.

 The COVID-19 crisis and associated economic impact forced organizations to rethink their back-of-house processes.
 Take workforce planning.
 Faced with rapidly declining revenues, many businesses had to furlough workers or implement reduced hours to help manage their labor costs.
 Companies needed to be as efficient as possible, looking to get the greatest productivity bang for their labor cost buck.
 The same quest for efficiency also challenged established business processes, causing many to go from 10-step approval processes down to three almost overnight.
-As the economy picks up the pace again and companies seek to add talent, a huge pool of high potential hires have re-emerged with new priorities.
+As the economy picks up the pace again and companies seek to add talent, a huge pool of high potential hires has re-emerged with new priorities.
 They are seeking new work arrangements for companies whose values align with their own.
 In short, the last year has only escalated the need for talent that was already in scarce supply.

 If there were ever a time to be strategic about investments in talent, it’s now.
 Strategic workforce planning must start from a good foundation.